Münchner Freiheit: 089 33 76 66 (Alle Patienten)| Promenadeplatz: 089 21 26 90 90 (Privatpatienten)

 Digital subtraction angiography (DSA)

 To evaluate vascular changes and abnormalities, the digital subtraction angiography (DSA), being part of catheter interventions, is considered as one of the most precise methods.
+With the aid of the DSA, the results are presented following catheter interventions.

 Duplex sonography